doomnonius/keyforging/README.md

  <li>things in later sets that give other cards abilities</li>
  <li>Along the lines of the optimized game.draw, I feel like I now have more flexibility to deal with situations where cards would go outside the bounds of their area, ie with upgrades and more than 15 card in hand or more than 12(?) creatures or artifacts</li>
  <li>What about having the background color of the active Player's mat match the color of the house they've chosen?</li>
- <li>I don't want to use a basic dest because things can have more than one destroyed effect.
-Going to incoporate the aspects of basic dest in pending somehow.
-Same with basic leaves</li>
  <li>Display the card that's under Masterplan</li>
  <li>Implement poison</li>
  <li>Gonna need some sort of calcPower function or some one offs that get called in cardChanged</li>